jodastephen/railmodel/CR2-Streatham-SWLondon.md

 From Leatherhead to Victoria
 ----------------------------
+* LHD-WAT changing to CR2 at CLJ in 43-45m at 4tph
-* LHD-WAT changing to Victoria at VXH in 44-47m at 4tph
+* LHD-WAT changing to Victoria at VXH in 44-47m at 4tph (+2m)
-* LHD-WAT changing to CR2 at RAY in 45-49m at 4tph (+2m)
+* LHD-WAT changing to CR2 at RAY in 45-49m at 4tph (+3m)
-* LHD-WAT changing to BAL-VIC at CLJ in 47-49m at 4tph (+3m)
+* LHD-WAT changing to BAL-VIC at CLJ in 47-49m at 4tph (+4m)

 From Leatherhead to Tottenham Court Road
 ----------------------------------------
+* LHD-WAT changing to CR2 at CLJ in 46-48m at 4tph
-* LHD-WAT changing to CR2 at RAY in 48-52m at 4tph
+* LHD-WAT changing to CR2 at RAY in 48-52m at 4tph (+3m)
-* LHD-WAT changing to Northern (West End) at WAT in 53-56m at 4tph (+5m)
+* LHD-WAT changing to Northern (West End) at WAT in 53-56m at 4tph (+8m)

 From Leatherhead to Euston
 --------------------------
+* LHD-WAT changing to CR2 at CLJ in 48-50m at 4tph
-* LHD-WAT changing to CR2 at RAY in 50-54m at 4tph
+* LHD-WAT changing to CR2 at RAY in 50-54m at 4tph (+3m)
-* LHD-WAT changing to Victoria at VXH in 51-54m at 4tph (+1m)
+* LHD-WAT changing to Victoria at VXH in 51-54m at 4tph (+4m)
-* LHD-WAT changing to Northern (West End) at WAT in 57-60m at 4tph (+7m)
+* LHD-WAT changing to Northern (West End) at WAT in 57-60m at 4tph (+10m)
-* LHD-WAT changing to Bakerloo at WAT changing to Victoria at UOX in 57-62m at 4tph (+8m)
+* LHD-WAT changing to Bakerloo at WAT changing to Victoria at UOX in 57-62m at 4tph (+11m)
-* LHD-WAT changing to BAL-VIC at CLJ changing to Victoria at VIC in 58-62m at 4tph (+8m)
+* LHD-WAT changing to BAL-VIC at CLJ changing to Victoria at VIC in 58-62m at 4tph (+11m)
-* LHD-WAT changing to Jubilee at WAT changing to Northern (City) at LBG in 64-69m at 4tph (+15m)

 From Leatherhead to Angel
 -------------------------
-* LHD-WAT changing to CR2 at RAY in 53-57m at 4tph
+* LHD-WAT changing to CR2 at CLJ in 51-53m at 4tph
-* LHD-WAT changing to Jubilee at WAT changing to Northern (City) at LBG in 60-65m at 4tph (+8m)
+* LHD-WAT changing to CR2 at RAY in 53-57m at 4tph (+3m)
-* LHD-WAT changing to W&C at WAT changing to Northern (City) at UBK in 62-73m at 4tph (+13m)
+* LHD-WAT changing to Jubilee at WAT changing to Northern (City) at LBG in 60-65m at 4tph (+11m)

 From Leatherhead to Waterloo
 ----------------------------